jdlemes/MsSqlMCP/README.md

 # MsSqlMCP
 MCP to query SQL Server database schema, such as tables, columns, and relationships

+## Prerequisites:
+- .NET 9
+- SQL

+## Configuration
-To configure Copilot in Visual Code, add the MCP server configuration to the `settings.json` file:
+To configure Copilot in Visual Studio Code, add the MCP server configuration to the `settings.json` file:

 ```json
 "mcp": {